|

 click the image.

-We were fortunate this last season to host a special exhibition within
+We were fortunate the last four seasons to host a special exhibition within

 the Kirk by a separate organisation called "The